NOTE: Glenn Leonard’s Temptations Revue is in no way affiliated with the

 Damon Harris, Ali Woodson, Barrington Henderson, GC Cameron, and the late

 Ray Davis and Harry Barry.
-As a tribute to the super talented supporting
+As a testament to the super talented supporting

 has hand selected his current group, all with a long history with Glenn